w8less/template_documentation/docs/en/developers/folders.md

 and click any link that redirects to the website e.g. right next to the site name.
 Then you can access your templates in ftp folders, for now by this address: `/ajax/developer_templates/`

+remark:
+if you don`t click any link that redirects to the website
+or
+if you inactive some time.
+You'll catch error "Forbidden (#403)"

 `$user.developer_templates` - variable provide address to access list of options, can be used as regular link to page or ajax json/jsonp request

 ```html